cscart/docs/en/developer_guide/addons/compatibility/adapting_4172_to_4181.rst

 **Usage**

-The usage of the analytics card for the Dashboard is described in see **Core changes.
-6. Extension of Dashboard analytics blocks through template hooks is no longer supported**.
+The usage of the analytics card for the Dashboard is described in  :ref:`Extending Dashboard analytics blocks through template hooks has been deprecated <extending-dashboard-analytics-blocks-through-template>` section.

 Example usage:

 **app/addons/my_changes/schemas/dashboard/blocks.post.php**